v2belleville/yfiles-jupyter-graphs-for-kuzu/README.md

 [![PyPI version](https://badge.fury.io/py/yfiles-jupyter-graphs-for-kuzu.svg)](https://badge.fury.io/py/yfiles-jupyter-graphs-for-kuzu)

-Easily visualize a [Kuzu](https://kuzudb.com/) database with as a graph in a Jupyter Notebook.
+Easily visualize a [Kuzu](https://kuzudb.com/) database as a graph in a Jupyter Notebook.

 This packages provides an easy-to-use interface to the [yFiles Graphs for Jupyter](https://github.com/yWorks/yfiles-jupyter-graphs) widget to directly visualize Cypher